 Yomari: Each situation is going to be a little bit different, but for example, if you’re in a restaurant and you want to do a random act of kindness like pay for a meal, you can actually write a note and have the waitress deliver it to the veteran, or you could stop by the table and respectfully introduce yourself and make it short, since some veterans are introverts and feel uncomfortable being out in public to begin with.
 Also, never surprise a veteran because you don’t know what mental state they’re in and what triggers their mental disability.
 If a veteran is dealing with chronic PTSD and your intention is to surprise them, but you end up startling them, the outcome may not be in your favor.
 Respectfully approach them from a distance and briefly introduce yourself, and if you notice that the veteran starts opening up to you, then of course feel free to hang around and connect.
 This happened to me one time in a grocery store parking lot.
 A gentleman approached the vehicle, and I was in a very defensive mode, and when he noticed that, he told me he was a Vietnam veteran.
 He said he noticed my license plate and asked me what branch I served in, and a conversation kicked off from there.
 Once I knew he was a veteran and he started opening up about his experience, it helped me put my guard down, and he started sharing valuable information with me to help me during my transition.

-On a day like Random Acts of Kindness Day (Feb.
+During Random Acts of Kindness Week or Day (Feb.
 17), how can people honor veterans?

 Sal: Say “thank you for your service,” pay for veteran’s meal, or donate to a veteran service organization like WWP.

 Bill: By acknowledging their service to our country, helping those who are in need and ask for help, and by contributing to organizations that support veterans/active-duty members needs’ here and abroad.
 People who want to help should become familiar with the pressing needs of veterans in their communities and try to help when and where they can.